Don't Let Reaper be Grim! A Training Course for Screen-Reader Users.

 The course will give to you:

-- An audio recording of each lesson in MP3 format.
+- An audio recording of each of the 4 lessons in MP3 format.

 - Sample files which you can use in your Projects and to work with at a later date.